hellerve/ptolemy/done.md

 last 2000 years.
 Some of the monologues by Catilina could be transplanted 1-to-1 to the current times, and would make as much sense as they did back then.

+* *Diese Einsamkeit ohne Überfluß* by **Sigrid Damm** (2000)

+What a beautiful tale, about so many things.
+She tells us about her work, about her life, and about the time that is 1995.
+Sadly my edition (by Suhrkamp) is riddled with spelling mistakes that reek of OCR, but I tried not to think about that.

+* *Leibhaftig* by **Christa Wolf** (2002)

+A moving tale of an illness and about life in East Germany—especially when trying to both have a career and make a difference.
+I felt with the author, and I felt an urge to help her, and in the end it left me feeling both happy and helpless, knowing that health and illness are things that come and go, and that they’re part of life.

 ## Management

 ### Papers